Netflix/falcor/documentation/router.md

 ]
 ~~~

-Note that the route above could match any of the following paths or path sets:
+Note that this route could match any of the following paths or path sets:

 ~~~
 genrelist[0..1].name